Shopify/polaris/documentation/guides/migrating-from-v10-to-v11.md

 The `Tabs` component has been updated with a new UI.

-The `LegacyTabs` component is a duplicate of the `Tabs` component.
+The `LegacyTabs` component is a duplicate of the existing `Tabs` component.
 To replace `Tabs` with `LegacyTabs`, you can run the generic [react-rename-component](https://polaris.shopify.com/tools/polaris-migrator#generic-migrations) migration.

 ```diff
 - <Tabs prop />